Can I Discharge Any Debt in a Divorce Decree? [2025 Update]

 A chapter 13 bankruptcy filing can allow you to discharge debts related to your divorce decree or separation agreement, so long as they’re strictly for property that doesn’t affect your ex’s or children’s material welfare.
 A court will determine whether a debt falls in line with their definition of domestic support obligation (DSO) or not.
 But in general, debts that are within the legal definition of “property division debt” are dischargeable under a chapter 13 bankruptcy.

 A lot of people who choose to come see us in hopes of filing for bankruptcy have already been divorced.
 In that case, dischargeable debts will be up to what the court has determined to be DSOs.
-But for those who are in the process of divorce or are considering it, understanding the difference between dischargeable debts in chapter 7 and chapter 13 filings can help you to determine how to proceed.
+But for those who are in the process of divorce or are considering it, understanding the difference between dischargeable debts in chapter 7 and chapter 13 filings can help you to determine how best to proceed.

 Divorce is a stressful time on its own.
 Add financial hardship to that mix and it could become an impossible burden to bear.
 For many who find themselves on the other side of a divorce, thoughts may immediately turn to bankruptcy as a way to alleviate financial woes.
 Clearly though, so much depends on factors outside of any one individual’s control.
 Consult with a reliable bankruptcy attorney to learn what you can do going into a divorce to mitigate exorbitant debt.
-If you have further questions, or would like to schedule a free consultation with bankruptcy lawyers that hold over 50 years of combined experience, feel free to contact Hausen Law, LLC.
-We’re ready to help.

 Contact Us